Harthill, Derbyshire: Industry

 As well as the regularised agricultural roles because of its rural location, primarily for pasture farming, the area has also supported lead mining with several sites throughout the parish, including Blythe mine and Broadmeadow, the present farm buildings being offices for the mining company in the 1800s.
 Other industries included lead smelting at Alport Smelt Mill to the very north of the parish alongside the Lathkill river, which was in use between 1845 and 1875 and the operations controlled by the Barker and Rose families.
 Remains include flues, furnaces, chimneys, slag heaps and other features.
 Quarrying of stone also took place in the vicinity.
 Flour was refined further south downstream at a millhouse, also utilising the river as a power source, the site in use since the 12th century.

 Governance and demography

 Population

-There are 126 residents recorded within Harthill (and Alport) for the 2011 census.
+There were 126 residents recorded within Harthill (and Alport) for the 2011 census.
+In the 2021 census, Harthill alone reported 48 residents.

 Council administration

 Because of its small population, Harthill is managed at the first level of public administration via parish meetings, and so there is no parish council.

 At district level, the wider area is overseen by Derbyshire Dales district council.
 Derbyshire County Council provides the highest level strategic services locally.